 The Company has a strong governance structure that ensures its activities are undertaken in the best interests of the Trust.
 Its robust operating procedures and policies ensure the risks associated with illegal practices such as bribery and corruption are managed appropriately and in line with relevant legislation.
+The Company's board nomination (Gov-Select) and conflict initiatives at Hedge End, Southampton and St. Christopher's Place, London and more detail of these can be found on pages 10 to 15 and page 33 of this report.

-The Company's board nomination (Gov-Select) and conflict management (Gov-Col) processes are discussed in detail in the 2023 Annual Report and Consolidated Accounts.
+management (Gov-Col) processes are discussed in detail in the 2023 Annual Report and Consolidated Accounts.
 References to the relevant section in the Annual Report are shown in Table 12 and Table 13 below, or where reference cannot be made, an explanation of whether conflicts of interest are disclosed to stakeholders has been provided.